-UNDER THE RESIDENTIAL TENANCIES ACTS 2004-2015 TENANTS HAVE TO LOOK AFTER THE PREMISES, REFRAIN FROM ANTI-SOCIAL BEHAVIOUR, PAY ALL RENT AND CHARGES ON TIME, AND FULFILL OTHER DUTIES.
+UNDER THE RESIDENTIAL TENANCIES ACT 2004 (AS AMENDED) TENANTS HAVE TO LOOK AFTER THE PREMISES, REFRAIN FROM ANTI-SOCIAL BEHAVIOUR, PAY ALL RENT AND CHARGES ON TIME, AND FULFILL OTHER DUTIES.

-The full legal obligations are as follows:
+The full legal responsibilities are as follows:

-- Pay your rent on time and even if you are in dispute with your Landlord. - Maintain the property in good order and inform the landlord when repairs are needed, allowing him/her or others access to carry out the necessary repairs. - Do not engage in any activities that may harm the property e.g. drying clothes inside the accommodation without proper ventilation, as this may cause damp to spread. - Allow the landlord to do routine inspections of the property. - Inform the landlord of who is living in the property. - Avoid causing damage, nuisance or breaking the law or interfering with your neighbours quiet enjoyment of their home. - Comply with the terms of the tenancy agreement whether written or verbal. - Give the landlord proper notice before the termination of the tenancy agreement. - Keep a record of all repairs, payments and dealings with the landlord. - Don't do anything that could affect the landlord's insurance premium.
+- Pay your rent in full and on time even where a dispute arises. - Maintain the property in good order and inform the landlord when repairs are needed, allowing them or others access for this. - Do not engage in any activities that may harm the property e.g. drying clothes inside the accommodation without proper ventilation, as this may cause damp to spread. - Allow the landlord to do routine inspections of the property once a date and time has been agreed in advance.

+- Inform the landlord of who is living in the property. - Avoid causing damage, nuisance, breaking the law or acting in an anti-social manner. - Comply with the terms of the tenancy agreement whether written or verbal. - Serve a valid notice of termination if you wish to end the tenancy. - Keep a record of all repairs, payments and dealings with the landlord. - Not to do anything that could affect the landlord's insurance premium on the dwelling.